 Orlando is one of the world's premier travel destinations.
 More than 50-million people visit the area every year as over 100 attractions lure visitors and keep them coming back for more.
 Although best known for its theme parks, Orlando has much more to offer in terms of museums, beaches, shopping, shows and unique events that make Orlando a great place to visit.
-Because Orlando brings people from all over the world of many backgrounds and abilities, many places are accessible and welcoming to visitors requiring a wheelchair or scooter rental in Orlando.
+Because Orlando brings people from all over the world of many backgrounds and abilities, many places are accessible and welcoming to visitors requiring a wheelchair or mobility scooter rental in Orlando.

 Walt Disney World